-This headstone caught my eye as it has stood in the churchyard of St James for nearly two hundred years
+This memorial to Reuben and Jane Heasell particularly caught my eye as it has stood in the churchyard of St James for nearly two hundred years.

 According to auction particulars appearing in the Norfolk Chronicle & Norwich Gazette on 15th July 1820, a Reuben Heasell lived in a farmhouse in Great Ellingham which had a barn, cow house “and other requisite outbuildings”.
 Reuben occupied about forty three acres of “rich arable and pasture land” and was stated to be the proprietor of the property.